-The Coronavirus is currently dominating all aspects our lives.
-Everyone in this country is living in fear not knowing if they are carrying the virus.
+The Coronavirus is dominating all aspects of our lives.
+Everyone in this country is living in fear not knowing if they will have a job the next day.
 As a result, the Government is providing relief for different sectors of the Economy.
 This includes Homeowners and Tenants.
-On March 18, 2020, President Donald Trump suspended all Evictions that relate to the Non-Payment of Rent until the middle of May of 2020 and then to June 2, 2020.
+On April 2, 2020, Governor Ron Desantis suspended all Evictions that relate to the Non-Payment of Rent until the middle of May of 2020 and then to June 2, 2020.
 However, it does not pertain to Termination of Leases.
 If you have questions about the Coronavirus Effect on Broward County Evictions, contact our office.

-What does the Coronavirus Effect on Broward County Evictions mean for Landlords and Tenants in Broward?
+What does the Coronavirus Effect on Broward County Evictions mean for Landlords and Tenants?

 Coronavirus and Landlords

 The State of Florida is not allowing Landlords to file Evictions for non-payment of rent.
 Landlords can still issue Termination of Lease Notices.
 For example, Landlords can send out Month-to-Month Termination Notices.
 In other words, if the Tenant remains in the property after the lease terminates, they are Holdover Tenants.
 The Courts are allowing Evictions of Holdover Tenants.

 Coronavirus and Tenants